-J. Establishment of a Joint Committee on Expanding Career Pathways Program
+J. Joint Committee on Expanding Career Pathways Program

-The parties agree to the establishment of a joint committee on expansion of the Career Pathways program for support professionals and to further strengthen the organizational commitment to the program.
+The parties agree to the continuation of the joint committee on expansion of the Career Pathways program for support professionals and to further strengthen the organizational commitment to the program.
 The charge to the committee shall include, at a minimum, recommendations on how best to expand the program's capacity to include the following: